-Fig.7-1 shows the minimum recommended distance from the cooker to nearby surfaces.
+Fig. 7.1 and Fig. 7.2 show the minimum recommended distance from the cooker to nearby surfaces.

 The cooker should not be placed on a base.

 The hotplate surround should be level with, or above, any adjacent work surface.
 A gap of 75 mm should be left between each side of the cooker ABOVE the hotplate level and any adjacent vertical surface.